fsvreddit/hive-protect/README.md

 **Ban reason**: This is a message sent to the user when they are banned.

+**Ban note**: This is a note to put in the mod log when a user is banned.

 **Exempt Approved Users**: Allows you to exclude users who are approved submitters from checks

 ## Operation notes